migonchoi/migonchoi.github.io/_posts/2026-09-02-The-Most-Valuable-Experimental-Data.md

 Depending on exactly where that thickness was measured — near a scratch edge versus the center of the film — and exactly where the profilometer probe traced, the final conductivity value can shift meaningfully.
 This is a detail the paper never specifies.
 It rests entirely on the physical precision of whoever performed the measurement.

-> **AI has no trouble applying the equations correctly.
-But judging how much you can trust a given input value is the domain of someone who has physically felt the limitations of the instrument.**
+> **AI can readily apply the equations once the inputs are given.
+The harder problem is deciding how trustworthy those inputs are—a judgment that often depends on knowing how the measurement was physically made and where its uncertainty comes from.**

 ---